If you have limited cash flow or slow paying customers you’ve probably heard of invoice factoring.

 Why you’d use invoice finance (and when)

-For similar reasons to a credit stretch.
+For similar reasons to Fellow Pay.
 To cover periods of poor cash flow.
 To use the money you’re owed from unpaid invoices to continue to grow your business.

 Invoice finance has been around for a few years (many less than factoring) and has been improved greatly by the recent innovations in fintech.